There are real advantages to negotiating a well-crafted letter of intent with the assistance of experienced M&A lawyers.

 Often, buyers think that they can save money by not involving counsel at the LOI stage, but the reality is that money spent at the LOI stage is money saved on protracted (and potentially failed) negotiations over protections, unclear terms, or risk allocations not put in place.
 As a buyer, you will have the very most power in the transaction at the offer stage, and your opportunity to garner the greatest advantage will be lost if your LOI is not well negotiated at that stage.

 As a seller, it is important to realize and understand the impact of each and every item written into an LOI presented to you.
 Like the buyer, if you fail to exclude provisions unfavorable to you at the LOI stage, the buyer will point to that LOI as the memorialization of the deal, and negotiating away from a written agreement made at the LOI stage may therefore be nearly impossible.
-Inexperienced sellers (don’t feel badly — most are!) may not know what some LOI terms mean or what their impact may be.
+Inexperienced sellers (don’t feel bad — most are!) may not know what some LOI terms mean or what their impact may be.
 Seemingly innocuous insertions may be costly when the time comes to draft and negotiate the definitive documents.

-Regardless of whether you are the buyer or seller in a proposed M&A transaction, your best chance to gain advantage in the deal is early, and your best protection and advantage are gained by having counsel involved at that time.
+Regardless of whether you are the buyer or seller in a proposed M&A transaction, your best chance to gain an advantage in the deal is early, and your best protection and advantage are gained by having counsel involved at that time.
 Some buyers and sellers are inclined to skip the LOI stage altogether, often also in an effort to reduce costs, but not having an LOI can, in some cases, be even worse than having a poorly drafted LOI.
 In this case, salient terms of the deal are never memorialized, allowing deals to fall apart later in the process and wasting legal fees, resources, and time when negotiations with a viable seller or buyer could be happening.

 Pittsburgh Corporate Attorneys